Thermalyze Thermal Image Analysis Software

-Lock-in thermography is a process of automatically and repeatedly powering a device at regular intervals using a laboratory power supply and solid-state relays while the temperature response of the device is integrated and analyzed over time.
+Lock-in thermography is a process of automatically and repeatedly powering a device at regular intervals using a laboratory power supply and reed relays while the temperature response of the device is integrated and analyzed over time.
 Over many power cycles, the sum of thermal images captured while the device is unpowered are subtracted from the sum of thermal images captured while the device is powered.

 Increasing the number of test cycles results in improved test sensitivity.
 Using this technique, hot spots that heat up less than 1mK (0.001°C) and dissipate below 100 µW can be detected.
 Weak sources of heat arising during normal operation of the device may even be detected.

 Cycle Frequency can be set up to 15 Hz.
 Performing lock-in tests at lower frequencies improves test signal/noise due to higher device heatup.
 Higher frequency tests improve hot spot spatial resolution by reducing thermal diffusion into adjacent areas of the device.